mwchung24/Word-Finder/README.md

   }
 }

-//mouse event that compares the words against the dictionary,
+//a mouse event that ends the creation of a word,
 //submits word and score if word is found in the dictionary MouseUp (e) {
   e.preventDefault();